Skip to Content

 Driving a motorhome is the worst part for me!

 Actually driving your motorhome in New Zealand may not seem like part of the renting process but it is.
 It’s another factor you need to consider very carefully.
 The reason?
-Well, can you drive a large 6 birth motorhome on windy single-lane roads and through cities, while also driving on a different side of the road?
+Well, can you drive a large 6 berth motorhome on windy single-lane roads and through cities, while also driving on a different side of the road?
 If the answer’s no, then rent a smaller motorhome, get an automatic, or practice at home first.

 I’m not going to lie, driving a motorhome in New Zealand (like anywhere in the world) takes a little bit of patience.
 Because motorhomes are larger than normal cars you need to be especially careful and it stresses me out!
 Be aware of some of the rules before you go too.
 Below I’ve mentioned a few that caught me off guard when I first visited New Zealand: